dtwagner33/OSI-Model-Tutorial/OSI Model Overview.md

 ![Session Layer](https://user-images.githubusercontent.com/75860671/206811816-de3e4850-3d3a-41f5-bd34-31e405afefa5.png)

 When two devices need to communicate over a network, a session must be made that opens a window for such communication.
 Session creation involves setup, coordination, and termination.
 When those two devices need to communicate, a session will be started, communication commences in the form of requests and responses, delays are set and errors are managed, and the session is destroyed after communication is complete.
-The Session layer recieves service requests from the Presentation layer above, and it sends service requests to the Transport layer below.</details>
+The Session layer recieves service requests from the Presentation layer above, and it sends service requests to the Transport layer below.

+Wikipedia has a good list of Session Layer protocols [here](https://en.wikipedia.org/wiki/Session_layer).</details>

 <details>
   <summary>Transport Layer</summary>